 You Broke the Rules

-Email servers have house rules.
-Send too many emails too fast, or emails that look like spam (think: all caps, sketchy links), and you might get the boot.
-It’s like trying to enter a fancy club wearing flip-flops.
+All email servers have house rules.
+You send too many emails too quickly or emails that appear like spam (such as all caps or sketchy links), and they might boot you.
+It’s like attempting to flank a fancy club in flip-flops.

 Technical Foul